t3v/t3v_core/README.md

 Bug Reports
 -----------

-Bitbucket Issues are used for managing bug reports and feature requests.
+GitHub Issues are used for managing bug reports and feature requests.
 If you run into issues, please search the issues and submit new problems [here].

 Versioning